BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 * you'll find the Organisation ID in the lower right hand corner of your screen

 = How do I change the order of input fields? =
 Right now, the only way of ordering input fields is by changing the position numbers on the right hand side of the input fields table in the admin settings.
+Drag and drop re-ordering is on the roadmap.

 = How do I apply my own styling to the form? = Instructions for disabling or overriding the CSS are included on the plugin settings screen (see Style Settings).

 = Is it possible to make multiple forms with this plugin? = Yes, version 2.0 introduces this feature.
+Version 2.1 allows you to duplicate forms to reduce re-entering data.

 = How do I change the Lead Source that shows up in Salesforce? = You can easily change this by going into the WordPress-to-Lead admin panel and, under form settings, changing the Lead Source for that form.
+Daddy Analytics uers can set this to blank to have it automatically filled.

 = Can I change the submit button? =
 Of course you can!
 Go into the WordPress-to-Lead admin panel and, under Form Settings, change the text from the default "Submit" to whatever you'd like it to be!

-= Will I lose data if I upgrade?
-Do I need to change anything? = No, the plugin will migrate your existing data to the new format.
+= Will I lose data if I upgrade to 2.0?
+Do I need to change anything? = Nope!
+The plugin will migrate your existing data to the new format.
 Your existing form will become Form 1 and be output by the [salesforce] shortcode).

 = How do I show my other forms? =
 Just use `[salesforce form="X"]` (X is the form number).